 3. Main directions of the R&D for the next 5 years.

 3.1 Achieve signal/noise ratio required for close to 100% signal registration efficiency .
-So far we got it ~10 in prototype 2, and we need it at least 20.
-We know few ways how to improve it - increasing epitaxial layer thickness, increasing epitaxial layer resistivity, reducing sensor capacitance.
-The most attractive would be reducing sensor capacitance, as it does not require special process, however there are some problems on this way.
+So far we got a signal/noise of around 10 in prototype 2, and we would like at least 20.
+We know a few ways to improve it - increasing epitaxial layer thickness, increasing epitaxial layer resistivity, or reducing sensor capacitance.
+The most attractive would be reducing sensor capacitance, as it does not require special process, however there are some problems to be solved with this approach..

-3.2 Achieve required pixel size.
+3.2 Achieve required pixel size (prototype 3 will have 25 micron pixels, we would eventually like 15).
 It may require going to technology with feature size less than 65 nm.
 There seems to be no problems in that, but both - good signal/noise and pixel size requirements may be challenging.

-3.3 Achieve acceptable level of inter-pixels and digital to analog circuits cross talks and parasitic feed backs.
+3.3 Achieve acceptable level of inter-pixel and digital to analog circuit cross talks and parasitic feed backs.

 3.4 Depending on available funding, try to build complete sensor with large enough area and full feature readout.